 The mountains were still covered with snow.
 We actually had a discussion if we should go on a hiking trip before packrafting down the river Dee but decided to start paddling immediately as the weather forecast only promised good weather for the coming 2 days.

-An advantage of a river with a low water level is that there are plenty of opportunities to get our of the packraft to have a break.
+An advantage of a river with a low water level is that there are plenty of opportunities to get out of the packraft to have a break.
 We had our first brake already after 30 minutes or so.

 Sometimes ice can create an interesting motive for pictures.

-After some paddling we came across the first obstacle which we have read about already in several other blogs and websites – the deer fence.
-However, the fence was in such a bad shape that it was quite easy to paddle under the steel rope on the left side of the river.
+After some paddling, we came across the first obstacle which we have read about already in several other blogs and websites – the deer fence.
+However, the fence was in such bad shape that it was quite easy to paddle under the steel rope on the left side of the river.

-After the fence it was quite easy to paddle along the river and there were no major obstacles or rapids until we reached the first major rapid at the Invercauld bridge.
+After the fence, it was quite easy to paddle along the river and there were no major obstacles or rapids until we reached the first major rapid at the Invercauld bridge.

 The Invercauld bridge

 The invercauld bridge was built in 1859 and we were looking for a spot where we could step out of our packrafts so that we could go and scout the rapid which flows just under the bridge.
-Again the low water level didn’t offer many opportunities to pass our first major obstacle as we realised on our scout.
+Again the low water level didn’t offer many opportunities to pass our first major obstacle as we realized on our scout.

-Our first scout put Konstantins new Sea to Summit Ultra Flex Booties into test.
+Our first scout put Konstantin’s new Sea to Summit Ultra Flex Booties into test.